 Phone+33 1 42 74 62 85

 This ultra-centrally located Irish pub was opened in 2003 by a native of Cork who felt the Irish pub scene in the city of lights was lacking in authenticity.
-Aside from the convenient location, most tourists will pass through the area at some point during their trip, The Green Linnet offers a cozy setting (with several old couches to sink into with your frosty Guinness balanced on your knees), friendly service, reasonable prices and a good live music scene.
+Aside from the convenient location, most tourists will pass through the area at some point during their trip, The Green Linnet offers a cozy setting, friendly service, reasonable prices and a good live music scene.
 There's also a billiard table, and on Wednesdays the pub hosts a quiz night.
 Winners come away with a bottle of bubbly.

 The cliche Irishness of the John Wayne movie, "The Quiet Man", for which the bar is named, is thankfully absent from this establishment, which is located in central Paris near the Centre Georges Pompidou.
 The Quiet Man can be cozy and laid-back as its name implies, but concerts and live performances are a big draw here too.